moo-the-cow/belamooi/README.md

 # belamooi
 rework of belaui in docker

+this has to be done ON the jetson:

 put all files into a directory like /home/[username]/docker/belaui

 modify the `data/BelaUI.json` to your actual environment stuff (IP, etc.)